chrisdail/talk-good-code/slides.md

 # Error Handling

-- Early return for invalid cases (bouncer pattern?)
+- Early return for invalid cases (bouncer pattern)
 - Behave in reasonable ways over throwing errors (empty list, might as well error)
+  - Exceptions should be exceptional
-- No exception swallowing
+- No exception swallowing (empty catch block)

 ---

 # DRY - Don't Repeat Yourself

 - "Every piece of knowledge must have a single unambiguous, authoritative representation within a system" - Pragmatic Programmer
-- redundant comments are an example of repetition
+- Redundant comments are an example of repetition
-- Multiple developers - Duplication of validation/util functions.
-Central place for these.
-Look before your write
+- Multiple developers teams
+  - Duplication of validation/util functions
+  - Central place for these
+  - Look for existing code before your write
 - Make reuse easy

 ---